arduino/docs-content/content/hardware/04.pro/carriers/portenta-mid-carrier/tutorials/user-manual/content.md

 sudo udevadm control --reload-rules
 ```

+The rule can be immediately applied by triggering with following command:

 ```bash
 sudo udevadm trigger
 ```

-This will prevent the **Global EG25 Module** from using the zero interface (`cdc-wdm0`) and ensure the system uses the correct network interface for establishing connections.
+This configuration will prevent the **GNSS Global (EG25) Module** from using the control interface `cdc-wdm0` for networking, ensuring the proper network interface is used for establishing connections.
+This improves overall system reliability, reduces the risk of network conflicts and optimizes performance.

 #### EMEA EC200A-EU Module